abinit/abipy_book/abipy_book/abinit_input.md

 It is possible to create a structure in different ways.

-The most explicit (and verbose) consists in passing a dictionary with ABINIT variables provided one uses python lists (or lists or lists) when ABINIT expects a 1D (or a multidimensional array):
+The most explicit (and verbose) approach consists in passing a dictionary with ABINIT variables provided one uses python lists (or lists or lists) when ABINIT expects a 1D (or a multidimensional array):

 ```{code-cell}